-Court Interpreting Services -- The Ninth Judicial Circuit faces the ever-growing challenge of meeting the needs of Central Florida's increasing ethnic and linguistic diversity.
-In response to this challenge, the court operates a Court Interpreter Program composed of a number of certified Spanish staff interpreters and a program manager.
-Spanish was the most frequently used language, followed by Creole, Portuguese, American Sign Language, Vietnamese and Russian.
-By law, interpreters are required in all criminal cases for any all defendants or and witnesses who do not speak or understand English.
-The program provides the necessary service to allow a non-English speaking person to participate meaningfully in the judicial process.
-Court interpreters are assigned to cover all circuit and county criminal cases, traffic, initial appearances, domestic violence injunctions and juvenile court matters.
+Court Interpreting Services -- The Ninth Judicial Circuit faces the ever-growing challenge of meeting the needs of Central Florida's increasing ethnic population and its diverse languages.
+In response to this challenge, the court operates a court interpreter program staffed by a number of certified Spanish interpreters and a program manager.
+Spanish is the most frequently used language, followed by Creole, Portuguese, American Sign Language, Vietnamese, and freelance interpreters are provided with training and skill-building workshops to ensure quality of service.

+Arabic.
+By law, interpreters are required in all criminal cases where a defendant or a witness does not speak or understand English.
+The use of qualified court interpreters allows a non-English speaking person the ability to meaningfully participate in the judicial process.

+Court interpreters are assigned to cover all circuit and county criminal cases, as well as traffic cases, initial appearances, domestic violence injunctions, and juvenile court matters.
 They are not for public hire.
+For non-Spanish languages, freelance interpreters are contracted.
+The Circuit maintains a roster of highly qualified individuals who provide their services upon request.
+These

-For non-Spanish languages interpreting service is provided by recruiting contracting freelance interpreters.
-The building workshops to ensure quality in service.
-These on-call, contractual interpreters are used by the court when necessary.
-In an effort to meet the growing demand given our with limited resources, in 2007, the Ninth Judicial Circuit has created and implemented a first-of-its-kind remote interpreting system that allows interpreting services to be conducted remotely between the Orange and Osceola County Courthouses, the branch courthouses, the Juvenile Justice Center and the Orange County Jail Booking and Release Center.
-The system maximizes the number of cases covered by each interpreter which results in considerable savings in the interpreter's State budget.
-Due to the implementation of the remote system, in the past two fiscal years, the Circuit savings on the interpreter budget allotment is calculated at over \$90,000.
-The system has reduced contractual expenditures by 23%.
-Currently, the Ninth Circuit is working towards expanding the solution of a centralized remote interpreting program, Statewide.
-From 2009 to 2010, interpreters in the circuit handled almost 27,000 cases in 29 languages, ranging from Albanian to Vietnamese.
-Spanish was the most frequently used language, followed by Creole, Portuguese, American Sign Language, Vietnamese and Russian.
-To learn more, call 407-836-2399 for Orange and Osceola Counties.
+In an effort to meet the growing demand for interpreters despite the circuit's limited resources, the Ninth Judicial Circuit created and implemented a first-of-its-kind remote interpreting system in 2007 that allows interpreting services to be conducted remotely between the Orange and Osceola County Courthouses, the branch courthouses, the Juvenile Justice Center, and the Orange County Jail Booking and Release Center.
+This remote system maximizes the number of cases an interpreter can cover on a given day, which results in considerable savings to the State interpreter budget.
+In fact, the implementation and expansion of this system has resulted in a net savings of \$110,000 in the interpreter budget allotment over the last fiscal year.
+Additionally, the system has reduced contractual expenditures by 38%.
+Currently, the Ninth Circuit is working towards expanding the use of its centralized remote interpreting program to cover a statewide network.
+To learn more, call 407-836-2399 in Orange and Osceola Counties.

-Circuit maintains a roster of highly qualified individuals that provide their services upon demand.
-These freelance interpreters are offered training orientation and skillper statute and local administrative order.
+Court Reporting Services --

+The Office of Court Reporting Services is responsible for the official record of all criminal court proceedings in the Ninth Judicial Circuit, plus other proceedings per statute and local administrative order.
 There are four separate departments of Court Reporting Services:

-Court Reporting Services -- The Office of Court Reporting Services is responsible for the official record of all criminal court proceedings in the Ninth Judicial Circuit, plus other proceedings

-Osceola Court Reporting Official Court Reporting Digital Court Reporting, Orange County Division Digital Court Reporting, Juvenile Division
+- Osceola Court Reporting

+- Official Court Reporting

+- Digital Court Reporting, Orange County Division

+- Digital Court Reporting, Juvenile Division

 The Office of Technology Services in Orange County and the Office of Information Systems in Osceola County is responsible for maintenance and support of all court reporting technology.
 All transcripts/duplicate media requests are produced in-house.
-In 2010, all four departments combined produced 125,427 pages of transcript and 1,736 CD copies of proceedings.
-The department has one manager, 35 court reporters in Orange County and 9 court reporters in Osceola County.
+In 2011, all four departments combined produced 121,332 pages of transcript and 1,820 CD copies of proceedings.
+The department has one manager and 35 court reporters in Orange County and 9 court reporters in Osceola County.

 The Osceola Court Reporting Department covers all Osceola County circuit criminal courts, juvenile delinquency and dependency, misdemeanor and traffic courts, domestic violence court, initial appearances and arraignments, probate, guardianship, and other courts as assigned.
 The circuit criminal trials are covered by stenographic court reporters, and all other proceedings are covered digitally at a central monitoring station.
-This department has a staff of 9 reporters who produced 26,456 pages of transcript and 487 CD copies of proceedings in 2010.
+This department has a staff of 9 reporters who produced 24,298 pages of transcript and 422 CD copies of proceedings in 2011.
 For more information, call 407-742-2482.